 Yes, the NDSR program includes professional development funds (separate from the resident’s salary) to support conference attendance and other professional development activities.

-We are looking for recent graduates (Spring 2014 or later) that are seeking to bridge their classroom learning with hands-on work experience.
+We are looking for recent graduates (Summer 2015 or later) that are seeking to bridge their classroom learning with hands-on work experience.
 Applicants should not be established professionals in the field.
 Applicants that have studied in affiliated fields are welcome to apply.
 There is no set formula for the perfect candidate.
 Each applicant will be considered on a case-by-case basis.

 Yes, residents will receive a regular salary for the twelve-month period of the residency, starting from their first day of attendance at Immersion Week residents.
-The salary will be paid by host institutions for a total of $40,000.
-The cost of travel and accommodations for Immersion Week will be covered by NDSR Art.
+The salary will be paid by host institutions.
 There will also be professional development funds available in addition to the stipend.

 Except for during these NDSR-sponsored events, residents are responsible for locating and financing their own housing.
 Relocation expenses will not be provided.